How Do I Know if I Have a Hernia?

 • Made silicone and plastic, surrounded by a thin Lycra cover (85% polyester, 15% spandex) making it comfortable yet tough enough to support a hernia in your abdomen.

-• The velcro on the back of the pad allows you to remove it and place it anywhere along the belt, depending on the location of your hernia.
+• The fastener on the back of the pad allows you to remove it and place it anywhere along the belt, depending on the location of your hernia.

 • The removable and washable cover is made of terrycloth fabric (100% polyester) making it soft and comfortable against your skin